CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate

 The results from the simulations containing signal and white noise components are presented in Fig.~\ref{fig:whiteNoise_4Methods}.
 The results are broadly consistent with what was found in the signal-only case (Fig.~\ref{fig:noNoise_4Methods}).
-In particular, we see the same failure of the TDD analysis for multipoles, $\ell \gtrsim 250$.
-The lower panel of Fig.~\ref{fig:whiteNoise_4Methods} shows that, in addition to resulting in a less accurate reconstruction of the signal, the TDD approach also results in a larger error.
+In particular, we see the same failure of the TDD analysis for multipoles, $\ell \gtrsim 300$.
+The lower panel of Fig.~\ref{fig:whiteNoise_4Methods} shows that, in addition to resulting in a less accurate reconstruction of the signal, the TDD approach also results in a larger error than that seen in the FDD case.
 Nevertheless, we note that, for scales relevant for primordial $B$-mode measurements ($\ell \lesssim 100$) the performance is very similar between the two approaches.

-\subsection{$1/f$ noise}
+\subsection{$1/f$ Noise}

 The results of the simulations including both white noise and common-mode $1/f$ atmospheric noise are presented in Fig.~\ref{fig:white-1f-Noise_4Methods}.
 Qualitatively, we see no difference between these and the results from the white-noise only case, demonstrating the well-known utility of a CRHWP in mitigating the effects of common-mode $1/f$ noise.
 We also see, from the agreement between the TDD and FDD results on large angular scales, that the success with which a CRHWP mitigates $1/f$ noise (which predominantly affects large scales, low multipoles) is independent of the demodulation approach employed.